-Learn how to respond to toddler biting, a common child behavior problem.
-Using effective toddler discipline can help you get through the terrible twos and troublesome three stages without entirely losing your sanity!
+Learn how to respond to toddler biting, a common child behavior problem, by using effective discipline methods, so you can get through the terrible twos and troublesome three stages without entirely losing your sanity!

 At times, biting may occur with toddler temper tantrums, but not always.
 Both can be extremely distressing because when children are younger they are just learning how to communicate their likes and dislikes, which can be very difficult with such a limited vocabulary.
 As a result, it can often lead to behavior problems.
 This may start initially because of teething and the need to bite objects, but with reinforcement, it can worsen over time.